sneyderdev/codebookclub-resources/e-learning/README.md

 [🔙 Back to Home](https://github.com/sneyderdev/codebookclub-resources)

 # TheCodeClub Resources: E-Learning 💻
-Here you will find a collection of online platforms and courses for learning JavaScript and programming in general.
+Here you will find a collection of tools, courses, online platforms and other resources that you may find helpful for learning programming in general.

 ## Time-Limited Resources 📌
 #### Free books until May 30: